gcfrxbots/rxbot/README.md

 **Q:** Hotkeys don't work while I'm in certain programs!
 **A:** Run the bot as administrator.

+**Q:** There's a `regex` error when I try to request youtube songs.
+**A:** This was an issue with Pytube, a library the bot uses to decipher youtube stuff.
+Open command prompt and type `python.exe -m pip uninstall pytube` to uninstall it, then run the bot which will automatically download the newest version of it.

 **Q:** Is this bot purely for song requests?
 **A:** At the moment, yes.
 We do plan to add normal commands later on though, so stay tuned!